one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 ## Task 11 - Validate Synchronization

 1. Switch to the Azure portal and examine your Azure AD Directory by selecting the xxxx.onmicrosoft.com  Directory from the upper right hand corner of the portal.
-2. Note that you should see accounts sourced from Active Directory that have synchronized to Azure Active Directory (e.g. On Prem).
+2. Under **Manage** select **Users**.
+Note that you should now see accounts sourced from Windows Server AD that have synchronized to Azure Active Directory (e.g. On Prem).

 ### Congratulations!
 Your are now synchronizing Active Directory to Azure Active Directory